Understanding the Role of Capacitors in Air Conditioning Systems

 Preventing Capacitor Problems

-- Schedule Regular Maintenance: Professional inspections can catch capacitor problems before they lead to system failure.
+• Schedule Regular Maintenance: Routine checkups catch capacitor issues before they escalate.

 The Bottom Line

-Stay proactive, stay cool, and let your HVAC system take care of the rest.
+Stay proactive, stay cool, and let your HVAC system do the rest.